siddharth1701/dentex.github.io/source/_posts/2015-11-10-changes-in-youtube-code.markdown

 sharing: true
 footer: true
 description: "YouTube Downloader for Android - a free and ad-free app - new version"
-keywords: "YouTube Downloader, Android, android app, app, free, ad-free, no ads, dentex, video, YouTube, downloader, FFmpeg, audio, music, video, extraction, mp3, easy, dentex, 1080p, 720p, HD, 3gp, webm, mp4, m4a, ogg, flv"
+keywords: "YouTube Downloader, Android, android app, app, free, ad-free, no ads, dentex, XDA, XDA_dentex, twidentex, YouTube, downloader, FFmpeg, audio, music, video, extraction, mp3, easy, dentex, 1080p, 720p, 480p, HD, 4K, 3gp, webm, mp4, m4a, ogg, flv, opus, 360°, 3D"
 ---
 Hello guys,
 recently YouTube changed again the code for videos with encrypted signature, so a fix is needed (just for this kind of videos, not for all) for YTD to work properly again.